How to set Security for a SharePoint site

 - Break the inheritance from Site to Page by clicking on Stop Inheriting Permissions

 - Once the inheritance is broken, change the permissions for the Members Group from Contribute to Read

 Step 10: Make sure you don’t reference/put any content from another site

 Another thing to do before you take your SharePoint site live is to make sure you do not accidentally include content from other sites.
-Sometimes that is on purpose, however, let me explain a scneario that has occurred with me and might occur with you.
+Sometimes that is on purpose, however, let me explain a scenario that has occurred with me and might occur with you.

 Say, you inserted an image into your site/page and image URL points to another site.
 A good example of this is logo.
 When you setup Site logo, you typically point to a Site Assets Library on a site.
-So let’s say you have subiste, but subsite’s logo points to a Site Assets Library on a a parent site.
+So let’s say you have subsite, but subsite’s logo points to a Site Assets Library on a parent site.
 Now, imagine you have broken inheritance between the subsite and parent site.

 What will happen now is that if I have access to subsite, bit no access to Parent Site, I will not be able to access the subsite either, because when subsite is displayed/rendered, it tries to access the logo from the parent site I don’t have permissions to access.
 So make sure you avoid this scenario by either granting appropriate access or storing all the content required to load the page on the given subsite.

 Yes, now we are done.
 I know, there are lots of little steps involved, but they are all the necessary steps if you want to ensure your documents are safe and avoid an open wallet-type situation.